Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

 \subsection{Estimation}

-In light of Sklar's theorem \eqref{eq:sklar} it is common in dependence modeling to transform data $(x_{j1},...,x_{jn}),\ j=1,...,N,$ to $[0,1]^n$ using the marginal distribution functions $F_i,\ i=1,...,n$, that is, one computes $u_{ji}=F_i(x_{ji})$.
-In most cases, $F_i$ will however be unknown so that this transformation needs to be based on a parametric or non-parametric estimate which introduces uncertainty into the modeling.
+In light of Sklar's theorem \eqref{eq:sklar}, it is common in dependence modeling to transform data $(x_{j1},...,x_{jn})^\prime,\ j=1,...,N,$ to $[0,1]^n$ using the marginal distribution functions $F_{X_i},\ i=1,...,n$, that is, we compute $u_{ji}=F_{X_i}(x_{ji})$.
+In most cases, $F_{X_i}$ will however be unknown so that this transformation needs to be based on a parametric or non-parametric estimate, which introduces uncertainty into the modeling.

-If a parametric modeling of the margins is chosen, parameters of margins and dependence model can either be estimated jointly or, when this is not feasible, sequentially using the estimation method of inference functions for margins (IFM) by \citeN{JoeXu1996}.
-In the IFM method, first marginal parameters are estimated and then dependence parameters given the estimated margins $\widehat{F}_i,\ i=1,...,n$.
-That is, if we set $\widehat{u}_{ji}=\widehat{F}_i(x_{ji})$, then we estimate the parameters of a hierarchical Kendall copula $C_{\mathcal{K}}$ with joint density function $c_{\mathcal{K}}$ \eqref{eq:jointdens} (under Assumptions $\mathcal{A}_1$ and $\mathcal{A}_2$) by maximizing the log likelihood expression
+When a parametric modeling of the margins is chosen, parameters of margins and dependence model can either be estimated jointly or, when this is not feasible, sequentially using the estimation method of inference functions for margins (IFM) by \citeN{McLeishSmall1988} and \citeN{JoeXu1996}.
+In the IFM method, first marginal parameters are estimated and then dependence parameters given the estimated margins $\widehat{F}_{X_i},\ i=1,...,n$.
+That is, parameters of a hierarchical Kendall copula are estimated based on $\widehat{u}_{ji}=\widehat{F}_{X_i}(x_{ji}),\ j=1,...,N,\ i=1,...,n,$ by maximizing the log likelihood, which conveniently decomposes into separate sums (see Theorem \ref{theo:joint}) and which is straightforward to evaluate for Archimedean cluster copulas with Kendall distribution function given in Equation \eqref{eq:archkendall}.